AlecRust/brevwoo/README.md

 # BrevWoo [![Lint](https://github.com/AlecRust/brevwoo/actions/workflows/lint.yml/badge.svg)](https://github.com/AlecRust/brevwoo/actions/workflows/lint.yml)

-WordPress plugin that adds a panel to the WooCommerce edit product page where you can select from your Brevo lists.
+WordPress plugin that adds a panel to the WooCommerce edit product page where you can select a Brevo list.

 When a customer completes purchase of that product, they will be added to the selected Brevo list.